wazo-platform/wazo-doc/source/developers/cti_server/cti_protocol.rst

 Objects have the format: "<type>:<xivoid>/<typeid>"

-* <type> can take values in user, agent, queue, phone, group, meetme, ...
+* <type> can take any of the following values:  user, agent, queue, phone, group, meetme, ...
 * <xivoid> indicates on which server the object is defined
 * <typeid> is the object id, type dependant